-Upon the completion of this course, the pilot will have the necessary knowledge and skills to demonstrate that he/she meets the requirements of FAR 61.56(e) for the Flight Review, 61.57(c)(i-iii) for recent Flight Experience - Instrument, and 61.57(d)(1) for the Instrument Proficiency Check will be met.
-The student will review the aircraft systems, the use of the systems, controls, normal and abnormal procedures for the aircraft.
+Upon the completion of this course, the pilot will learn the aircraft's powerplant, major components, systems, appliances, and operational procedures.
+The requirements of FAR 61.56(e) for the Flight Review, 61.57(c)(i-iii) for recent Flight Experience - Instrument, and 61.57(d)(1) for the Instrument Proficiency Check will be met.